 - Access the main menu (see section 2.1.2). - To display measured data in the form of text, press Display Text.
-The real-time readings are displayed for each enabled channel. - To display measured data in a text with minimum and maximum values, press Display > Min/Max. - The min and max values are reset whenever a new recording is started, or started, or started, or started. - To edit the measurement unit for a channel, press Display > Edit Units...
-In the Enter Channel Unit window, select the channel by pressing or and then edit the name of the unit (see section 2.1.5). - To edit the name of a channel, press Display > Edit Names...
-In the Enter Channel Name window, select the channel by pressing A or V, and then edit the name of the channel (see section 2.1.5). - To swap temperature units between degrees Celsius, degrees Farenheit and User defined setup, press Display > Temperature Units: - Note: It is possible to change the displayed Temperature units during a recording by using the Display menu, but any triggers that have been applied to Temperature channels may accidentally trigger.
-The trigger levels that have been set for any of the temperature channels are not converted when you change your selection of Temperature units.
+The real-time readings are displayed for each enabled channel. - To display measured data in text with a bar that indicates the amount of current being measured at the current point in time, press Display > Bar. - To edit the measurement unit for a channel, press Display ▶ Edit Channel Units...
+In the Enter Channel Unit window, select the channel by pressing or and then edit the name of the unit (see section 2.1.5). - To edit the name of a channel, press Display ► Edit Channel Names...
+In the Enter Channel Name window, select the channel by pressing or V, and then edit the name of the channel (see section 2.1.5).